benjamin-heasly/openhds-tablet/instrumentation-tests/readme.txt

 then debug the app or tests like you would normally, from Eclipse or IntelliJ.
 Debug and make changes, and re-run the full Maven build from the command line when you need to makes sure the app and tests are in sync.

+Also, sometimes the Maven command fails with "Run failed: Instrumentation run failed due to 'Process crashed.'".
+I haven't figured out why.
+But often it works just to re-run the command.

  --BSH